ftsrg/ingraph/README.md

 ## Third-party dependencies

-For parsing openCypher queries, we use the [Slizaa](https://github.com/slizaa/slizaa-opencypher-xtext) Xtext grammar.
+For parsing queries, we use the [Slizaa openCypher Xtext grammar](https://github.com/slizaa/slizaa-opencypher-xtext).

 ## License